Good Vibrations (sex shop): History

-Good Vibrations was the first sex-positive and women-friendly store in the United States, founded in 1977 by sex therapist and educator Joani Blank.
+Good Vibrations was the second sex-positive and women-friendly store in the United States, founded in 1977 by sex therapist and educator Joani Blank.
+(The first was Eve's Garden, founded by Dell Williams.)
 Initially established with the goal of being a sex-positive and woman-centered alternative to the adult bookstores of the time, Good Vibrations offered sex information and education, featured erotica and books about sexual health and pleasure, and pioneered the concept of the "sex-positive, clean, well-lighted place" to buy sex toys.
 One part of the store displayed antique vibrators, which were initially developed as a treatment for female hysteria.
 It became a tourist draw known as "the antique vibrator museum", which was listed by Frommer's in the category "Best Free Things to Do in San Francisco".

 In 1992, Blank sold Good Vibrations to the workers (including herself) incorporating it as a worker cooperative.
 In 1994, she left the company to pursue other interests.

 In 1995, Good Vibrations declared May to be National Masturbation Month, to raise awareness of masturbation and sexual health across the country and in response to the firing of then-Surgeon General Joycelyn Elders for saying that masturbation "is part of human sexuality, and perhaps it should be taught."
 In 1998 it launched the Masturbate-a-thon as part of National Masturbation Month; this strategy to get people to discuss masturbation by getting pledges from their friends later inspired a live event developed by the Center for Sex and Culture.

 The cooperative voted to become a California corporation and did so in February 2006.
 In 2007, the company required an infusion of capital to stabilize its finances to help it overcome recent losses related to a drop in its Internet sales and was sold to GVA-TWN, a company based in Cleveland, Ohio, with a chain of novelty sex stores throughout the Midwest.
 Barnaby Ltd bought the company from GVA-TWN.
 In 2009 Jackie Rednour-Bruckman (Strano), a former worker-owner from the original co-operative, returned to become Chief Operations Officer and then Executive Vice President.